jasenjackson/SRApD/README.md

 First, you will need to change the rights of the script so that you can use it.
 Type the following into terminal: <br /><br />
 <b>chmod 755 SRApD.sh </b><br />

 SRApD.sh has two arguments: the path/filename of the accession list and the path/filename where you want to store all of the reads.
 If the output folder doesn't already exist, the SRApD will create it.
 To use the script you must type "./" in front of "SRApD".
-For example: <br /><br />
+For example, if I wanted to store my data in a new "uterine-microbiome" folder with the path "Biol392/Data/uterine-microbiome" I would type: <br /><br />
 <b>./SRApD.sh SRR_Acc_List.txt Biol392/Data/uterine-microbiome </b><br />

+If I just wanted to store the data in a new file in my home directory, I would simply type type:<br /><br />
+<b>./SRApD.sh SRR_Acc_List.txt uterine-microbiome </b><br />

 Check your folder for your FASTQ files! =)